· Lincoln J Bicalho · Development · 27 min read

 var encrypted = encryptor.TransformFinalBlock(tokenBytes, 0, tokenBytes.Length);

-// Combine IV and encrypted data
+// WHY: Combine IV and encrypted data for decryption

 var result = new byte[aes.IV.Length + encrypted.Length];